Toiling-Lad/apus/README.md

 **Warning:** Running eject is a **permanent** action.
 Please use a version control system, such as git, so you can revert back if necessary.
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

+#### `npm run prettier`

+[Prettier](https://github.com/prettier/prettier) is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+Rules can be found in `pakage.json`

 ## Contributing